kozaobecna/harbour-sailtasklist/README.md

 List app for Sailfish OS

 Simply, quick and easy.
-Create your lits and enjoy
+Create your lists and enjoy.
 The application allows you to create and store lists in a convenient way...

 Actualy there is no DropBox support.

-TODO:
+TODO/BUGS:
+- fix Cover Page
 - DropBox support
 - Translations
-- fix Cover Page

 Oroginal author and all credits: Dmitriy Lukyanov